copy/v86/Readme.md

 If you build something interesting, let me know.
 However, keep in mind that the project is not very stable at the moment.

+Compatibility
+-

+Here's an overview of the operating systems supported in v86:

+- Linux works pretty well.
+Graphical boots fails in many versions, but you mostly get a shell.
+The mouse is never detected automatically.
+  - Damn Small Linux (2.4 Kernel): Run with `lowram` and choose PS2 mouse in xsetup.
+Takes circa 10 minutes to boot.
+  - Tinycore, Nanolinux (3.0 kernel): `udev` and `X` fail, but you get a terminal.
+- FreeDOS and Windows 1.01 run pretty good.
+A few applications cause the OS to freeze.
+Some BIOS problems.
+- KolibriOS works.
+- Haiku boots after 30 minutes. r1alpha4 immediately reboots, the newest version compiled from source works.

 How can I contribute?
 -

-- Someone who could work on hardware devices, such as a modem or the AT controller.
+- Someone who could work on new hardware devices, such as a modem.
 I'll write an overview for that at a later point, if people are interested.
+Also, help on the interface would be appreciated.
 - Donate.
 Since Bitcoin is the new cool thing, here's my address:
   `14KBXSoewGzbQY8VoznJ5MZXGxoia8RxC9`